Communications receiver: Features

 Communications receivers as an identifiable product type originated in 1933.

-The older generation of tube-based communications receivers are affectionately known as boatanchors for their large size and weight.
+The older generation of tube-based communications receivers are affectionately known as boat anchors for their large size and weight.
 Such receivers include the Collins R-390 and R-390A, the RCA AR-88, the Racal RA-17L and the Marconi Electra.
 However, even modern solid-state receivers can be very large and heavy, such as the Plessey PR2250, the Redifon R551 or the Rohde & Schwarz EK070/D2-80.